-For the latest information about what’s happening in Eyam go to the village website
+Please note, due to the Coronavirus, some places have restricted access or may be closed, for the latest information about what’s happening in Eyam please go to the village website

 Eyam Hall - a beautiful Jacobean Manor House, built in 1671 & owned by the Wright family for 11 generations, it has recently been taken over by the National Trust.
 A free leaflet produced by the National Trust provides a wealth of information & ideas including a selection of walks of varying distance and difficulty, one of which, “the two survivors”, passes the huts gate.
 A courtyard with craft units, café & shop mean an afternoon spent pottering round here is a perfect way to spend part of your visit to the village.
 See website for events & information on opening times.